Chatter Back End

 server$ sudo apt upgrade

-If you see *** System restart required ***
+Further, any time you see *** System restart required ***

 server$ sync